We’ve Got You Covered

 Before you sell

-- Home Owners Warranty Insurance (for any work completed by a licensed builder worth more than $12,000 (started after 1 May 1997) your builder should have insured the work against building defects under a policy of insurance and given you a certificate of insurance.
+- Home Owner Warranty Insurance Certificate.
+For any work completed after 1 May 1997 by a licensed builder where the value of that work exceeds $20,000, your builder should have insured the work against building defects under a policy of insurance and given you a certificate of insurance.
 Please note this is required for buildings/works completed that are less than 6 years old.

-- Strata – If the property is strata unit, the seller must attach copies of the folio of the Register for the lot and common property and a copy of the strata plan as well as the By-Laws; and
+- Strata – If the property is a Strata unit, the Contract must contain copies of the property certificate for their lot and the common property as well as including any Strata plans and relevant by-laws.

-If after the exchange the purchaser discovers that the seller’s information is incorrect or misleading, or if the seller does not attach the disclosure information (the prescribed documents), the purchaser may be entitled to rescind (terminate or cancel) the contract.
+If after exchange of the Contracts the purchaser discovers that the seller’s information is incorrect or misleading, or if the seller does not attach the disclosure information (the prescribed documents), the purchaser may be entitled to rescind (cancel) the Contract.

-We organise the full preparation of your Contract for Sale and ensure that the terms included in your contact comply with your legal obligations.
-Once we have completed the agreement, we will send a copy of the Contract of Sale to your designated real estate agent in order for them to put your property on the market.
+We organise the full preparation of your Contract for Sale and ensure that the terms included in your Contract comply with your legal obligations.
+Once we have completed the Contract, we will send a copy to your chosen Real Estate agent in order to allow them to commence marketing the property for sale.